brokenphilip/HL1_Teamplay_Emporium/README.md

 Check the "See also" section for more plugins not created by me which also enhance team gameplay.

 ## Plugins
+### CS to HL Teamplay Spawns v1.0
+Allows Counter-Strike 1.6 maps to be played for Half-Life Teamplay by assigning spawns to their respective teams.
+It will also work for other GoldSrc maps which use `info_player_start` and `info_player_deathmatch` entities for spawn locations.

 ### Force Player Team Colors v1.0
 Forces `topcolor` and `bottomcolor` to match the color of the team.